Coderx85/PromptHub/README.md

 ## Description

-"Promptify" is a web platform designed for sharing prompts.
+"PromptHub" is a web platform designed for sharing prompts.
 It provides a space for users to post and explore various prompts that can be used for creative writing, brainstorming, or any context that requires a starting point.

 ## Features